-The library's PostgreSQL Factory uses environment variables POSTGRES_DBNAME, POSTGRES_HOST, POSTGRES_PORT, POSTGRES_USER, POSTGRES_PASSWORD, and CREATE_TABLE.
+The library's PostgreSQL Factory uses various environment variables to control the construction and configuration of its persistence infrastructure.

-The values of POSTGRES_DBNAME, POSTGRES_HOST, POSTGRES_PORT, POSTGRES_USER, and POSTGRES_PASSWORD are used to set the name of a database, the database server's host name, the database user name, and the password for that user.
+The environment variables POSTGRES\DBNAME, POSTGRES\HOST, POSTGRES\PORT, POSTGRES\USER, and POSTGRES\PASSWORD are required to set the name of a database, the database server's host name and port number, and the database user name and password.